andreweacott/tado-prometheus-exporter/ONBOARDING.md

 ### Non-Obvious Behavior

-**1. Token Path Default Depends on HOME**
+**1. Token Path Uses the exporter User's Home**

-The default token path is `~/.tado-exporter/token.json`, but in Docker, `HOME=/root`, so it becomes `/root/.tado-exporter/token.json`.
+The default token path is `~/.tado-exporter/token.json`, which expands to `/home/exporter/.tado-exporter/token.json` (exporter runs as non-root user with `HOME=/home/exporter`).

-**Why it matters:** Volume mounts need to match.
-In the local docker-compose stack, the exporter runs as root, so tokens go to `/root/.tado-exporter`.
-For production (non-root user), tokens go to `/home/exporter/.tado-exporter`.
-See local/docker-compose.yml for the local example.
+**Why it matters:** For host binaries, tokens go to the user's `~/.tado-exporter/`.
+In Docker, the volume mount needs to match `/home/exporter/.tado-exporter`.
+See local/docker-compose.yml for the example.

 **2. Prometheus Registration is Global**